Sings the Best of Jimmy Webb 1967–1992

 The songs on Sings the Best of Jimmy Webb 1967–1992 are single and album tracks recorded by Glen Campbell between 1967 and 1992, all written, as the title indicates, by Jimmy Webb.

+It was compiled by Peter Shillito, Kevin Mueller, Glenn A. Baker, annotated by Stephen Thomas Erlewine, mastered by Warren Barnett of The Raven Lab, and designed by Louise Cook of Louisville Graphics.